cscart/docs/en/user_guide/manage_products/import_export/advanced_product_import.rst

    .. hint::

-       Once you create an import preset, the **File** tab will contain a command that you can add to **cron**.
+       Once you create an import preset, the **File** tab will contain a command that you can add to `cron <https://wikipedia.org/wiki/Cron>`_.
 That way you'll be able to run the import periodically, at certain time intervals.

    .. image:: img/advanced_import_file_settings.png
        :align: center